-The writing of the first two editions of Expert F# was crucial in refining the exact details language between 2007 and 2010, as did the authoring of the F# 2.0 Language Specification, written as an informal but rigorous 200 page document in the style of the C# Language Specification and used as the basis for much QA work.71 During this time, literally thousands of design suggestions poured in via fsbugs@microsoft.com, a very direct channel between team and customers for Microsoft at the time.
+The writing of the first two editions of Expert F# was crucial in refining the exact details language between 2007 and 2010, as did the authoring of the F# 2.0 Language Specification, written as an informal but rigorous 200 page document in the style of the C# Language Specification and used as the basis for much QA work [Syme 2020].
+While writing this book and through the process of "proofing" the language I'd formed the strong impression that F# code was succinct: F# code was consistently 3x-10x shorter than corresponding C# code at that time - experienced when simply translating across code samples, using the same .NET libraries.34

+During this time, literally thousands of design suggestions poured in via fsbugs@microsoft.com, a very direct channel between team and customers for Microsoft at the time.
 On the one hand, this meant that the language had been proofed in detail by time of launch, on the other it caused the team to be reactive to user demands.
 Hundreds of bugs were fixed, many design improvements were made and multiple "beta" versions released.
-During this time, roles in the team also changed.
+Roles in the team also changed.
 I had to become more of a "product architect", making definitive final, detailed decisions about the composition of the language.
 From 2008 the center of gravity of the project moved to Redmond (and the USA), and both online working and face-to-face visits with the Redmond team were crucial.
 The importance of quality increased greatly, and we began to look for features to cut.
 Ultimately the F# 2.0 feature set resembled that of F# 1.9 closely, but the quality of the language specification, design, implementation and tools had increased drastically.

-On April 12, 2010, with a volcano in Iceland, and after an arduous 2 years that put considerable strain on all involved, the first officially supported version of "Visual F# 2.0" was released as part of Visual Studio 2010.72 In practice "Visual" F# was a misnomer: we had supplied a strongly-typed, code-oriented functional programming language suitable for adoption in the Windows ecosystem.
+On April 12, 2010, with a volcano in Iceland, and after an arduous two years that put considerable strain on all involved, the first officially supported version of "Visual F# 2.0" was released as part of Visual Studio 2010 [Wlaschin [n.d.]].
+In practice "Visual" F# was a misnomer: we had supplied a strongly-typed, code-oriented functional programming language suitable for adoption in the Windows ecosystem.
 This was a great step forward and raised the profile of strongly-typed functional programming in the industry.
 However, more was going to be needed.

-F# 2.0 - Units of Measure
+12 F# 2.0-UNITS OF MEASURE

 One significant feature was added to the language in 2009: units of measure checking and inference.
-This work was initiated by Andrew Kennedy, a researcher at MSR Cambridge whose PhD thesis had shown how to integrate unit inference with Hindley-Milner type inference (Kennedy, 1996).
-In late 2007 Kennedy began to prototype, and on December 10, 2007 sent links internally to a working version, refined over the next year and made available in preview release on August 29, 2008.73 In the context of the Microsoft TCI, adding unit inference aligned with other goals, and it is also an elegant, powerful and non-intrusive feature yet to be rivalled in other languages.
+This work was initiated by Andrew Kennedy, a researcher at MSR Cambridge whose PhD thesis had shown how to integrate unit inference with Hindley-Milner type inference [Kennedy 1995].
+In late 2007 Kennedy began to prototype, and on December 10, 2007 sent links internally to a working version, refined over the next year and made available in preview release on August 29, 2008 [Syme [n.d.]a].
+In the context of the Microsoft TCI, adding unit inference aligned with other goals, and it is also an elegant, powerful and non-intrusive feature yet to be rivalled in other languages.